FortuneStreetModding/fortunestreetmodding.github.io/ToadsHouse/README.md

 - Should replace a Mario themed map.
 "Super Mario Bros" mario.frb is a good thematic fit.

 ## Changelog

+### v2
+- Adjusted map so that Lakitu will appear less often
+- Initial cash reduced from 1500 -> 1200
+- Base salary increased 300 -> 350
+- The shops near the bank are now vacant plots to make them more useful

 ### v1
 - Initial Release